Bristol Rovers manager Darrell Clarke has resigned after he and the club agreed it was in the ‘best interests’ that a change was needed.

 Clarke’s exit brings to an end a six-year association with the blue half of Bristol, a club he guided to back-to-back promotions from the National League to League One when handed the reins in 2014.

-A club statement confirmed: “After much soul searching and lengthy deliberations it has been mutually agreed that it is probably in the best interests of the club and of Darrell Clarke to seek a fresh way forward.
+A club statement confirmed: Meanwhile, a fresh way forward in the betting market can be found by using this Genting bet promo code.
+“After much soul searching and lengthy deliberations it has been mutually agreed that it is probably in the best interests of the club and of Darrell Clarke to seek a fresh way forward.

 “Darrell leaves the club with immediate effect and on amicable terms.”

 “This season commenced with optimism and high expectations of a challenge for the play-off places but results and performances have been disappointing,” Rovers added.

 The club’s struggles have been as apparent off the field as they have been on it, with the promise of a new stadium and new training facility yet to become a reality.

 After a meeting with the board on Monday following the weekend’s 4-0 loss to Doncaster Rovers, Clarke also revealed would likely have seen his budget cut.